 Trans and queer Harry Potter fans get to keep Tonks and Remus and Sirius Black and Charlie Weasley and Draco, because I say so; Harry Potter is ours now, and we make the rules.
 J.K.
 Rowling lost custody over her kids and now we can spoil them, let them get tattoos, express themselves however they want, love whomever they want, transition if they want, practice as much radical empathy and anarchy as they want.
 Harry Potter is Desi now.
 Hermione Granger is black.
 The Weasleys are Jewish.
 Dumbledore’s Army is antifa.
 They’re anything you want and need them to be, because they were always for you.

 As for me, I won’t be reading or rereading Harry Potter anytime soon.
-I have endless Harry Potter fanfiction and novels written by Harry Potter fans who grew up to explore instead.
+Instead, I have endless Harry Potter fanfiction and novels written by Harry Potter fans who grew up to create their own worlds.
 Above all, I have the Wizarding World that lives on in my heart — queer, genderqueer, deviant, diverse, and currently defunding the Aurors.

 That’s the Harry Potter we all created together, without J.K.
 Rowling.
 And we all know that’s the version that matters, in the end.